xqr-dev/xqr-cli/README.md

-      --kid <KID>                  The key ID to use --display                    Display the QR code in the terminal --save <SAVE_PATH>           Save the QR code to a file -h, --help                       Print help
+      --kid <KID>                  The key ID to use --display                    Display the QR code in the terminal --save <SAVE_PATH>           Save the QR code to a file --valid-for <VALID_FOR>      How long the XQR is valid for in seconds, if not set the XQR will be valid forever -h, --help                       Print help
 ```